The 85% Failure Rate: Understanding the AI Production Gap

 Build Your Enterprise AI Strategy

-EPC Group's AI Strategy and Governance practice helps enterprises move from AI experimentation to production value.
-Our framework has been proven across healthcare, financial services, and government organizations with strict compliance requirements.
+EPC Group's AI Strategy and Governance practice assists enterprises in transitioning from AI experimentation to delivering production value.
+Our framework has been validated in various sectors, including:

-CEO & Chief AI Architect at EPC Group with 28+ years of experience in enterprise Microsoft solutions.
-Bestselling Microsoft Press author specializing in AI governance, Azure architecture, and large-scale enterprise transformations for Fortune 500 organizations.
+CEO & Chief AI Architect at EPC Group, with 29 years of experience in enterprise Microsoft solutions.
+He is a bestselling Microsoft Press author.